 Believe it or not, the Scion xB sort of has the limo look going for it.
 Maybe even a gangster look, like a sedan from the '20s.
-It's that new roofline with the thick C-pillar that's located all the way at the back of the car, and the uninterrupted dark tinted windows.
+It's the roofline with the thick C-pillar that's located all the way at the back of the car, and the uninterrupted dark tinted windows.
 The roof-to-floor B-pillar is hidden between the doors, covered by parts of the black frames around the windows.

 There's also a subtle 1.5-inch taper from the height of the windows at the front of the front window to the rear of the rear window, adding to the effect of reducing the squareness and making the xB look longer.
 The optional rear spoiler, as on our test xB, extends the roofline even more.